Who is Garrett Neiles?

 Naturally, a deep dive into Manitoba’s local music scene ensued, where Neiles and his friends came across Grant and Nazeem.
 One day at a show, Neiles was asked to join Nazeem on a song.
 This experience led Neiles to over 8 years of non-stop live performances, helping shape his love for the stage.

 From playful temptation to fragmented feelings, Neiles’ writing reflects a man with a growing awareness, who is learning the complex corners of love and that there’s more to simply painting it in nuanced, carnal colours.
-Neiles’ upcoming debut singles boast a bold take on the modern vintage pop style, shaped by the likes of Bruno Mars’ anthemic choruses and Harry Styles’ songwriting, where he finds honest takes on relationships while capturing the elation and heartbreaks that we all feel.
-Rounding out his sound, Neiles holds One Republic’s Ryan Tedder to be his main inspiration for delivery and production, while Keith Urban inspires a lot of his guitar and melodic work.
-“Though I am not a country artist, his melodies are largely rooted in pop and inspire a lot of mine,” he says.
+Neiles’ upcoming debut singles boast a bold take on the modern pop/rock sound, shaped by the likes of Five Seconds of Summer’s anthemic choruses and Harry Styles’ songwriting, where he finds honest takes on relationships while capturing the elation and heartbreaks that we all feel.
+Rounding out his sound, Neiles holds One Republic’s Ryan Tedder to be his main inspiration for delivery and vocal production.

 In April of 2021, Neiles took an online production and songwriting class that inspired him to create his own demos.
 The lyrics to fill them came from a space of the universal experience of learning to take accountability in one’s life – and contributing and moving forward – especially when it comes to what’s important.